Blog

 The traditional approach – and with it, the traditional data stack – should be strategically phased out in favor of the modern data stack.
 The MDS is a composable ecosystem of data tools that emerged out of the wild west of big data tools from the 2010s.
 An MDS differentiates itself from traditional tools by focusing on cloud-native technologies for storage, computing, and scalability.

-• Flexible ingestion options are important so we can integrate with a variety of sources, such as on-premises systems, cloud ecosystems, or SaaS offerings and access data in a streamlined fashion.
+• Flexible ingestion options allow organizations to integrate with a variety of data sources, such as on-premises systems, cloud ecosystems, or SaaS offerings, and access data in a streamlined fashion.

 • Scalable and cost-effective cloud storage keeps data unified and centrally accessible at an optimal cost.